MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex01_Deploy_Sentinel.md

 1. You should see **Microsoft Sentinel** in the *Azure services* section of the portal.
 Select it.

+1. Select your workspace.

+   >**NOTE**: You may want to select the Hide panel "**<<**" button at the top-right of the Microsoft Sentinel workspace pane to have more room in the details pane.

 1. In Microsoft Sentinel, select the **Watchlist** option under the Configuration area.

 1. Select **+ New** from the command bar.